corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-crypto.md

 * SHA256withSM2
 * GOST3411withGOST3410

-Use `SignatureSpecService` to retrieve the `SignatureSpec`.

-Initially the above list of signature spec was available to users.
-However, they could be passing the wrong signature spec for a signing key type (for example, an RSA key with an SHA256withECDSA), which would lead to an error when attempting to generate the signature.
-Instead, `SignatureSpecService` was introduced.
-It takes in a key (and a digest algorithm optionally) and returns a default signature spec for those.
+SignatureSpecService ensures that you do not pass the wrong signature spec for a signing-key type.
+It takes in a key and, optionally, a digest algorithm, and returns the appropriate default signature spec.